isomerpages/moe-wellingtonpri/_useful-links/General/School Information.md

 ### School Canteen

 At Wellington Primary School, we believe in cultivating healthy eating habit and lifestyle from a young age in order to create a positive lifetime impact on our children’s health.
-The school is proud to partner the Health Promotion Board (HPB) in introducing the [Healthy Meals in Schools Programme](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme) as one of the pioneer schools in 2011.
+The school is proud to partner the Health Promotion Board (HPB) in introducing the&nbsp;[Healthy Meals in Schools Programme](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)&nbsp;as one of the pioneer schools in 2011.
 We work closely with the canteen vendors to ensure their adherence to a set of HPB guidelines to bring wholesome meals and healthy snacks that provide optimum nutrition to our students.

 [Click here](/files/Useful%20Links/Canteen%20menu%20website_03%20Jan%2023.pdf) to view the stall menu.